MaliaF7/MaliaF7/README.md

 <img align="left" src="screenshot/newpic.png" title="Angular" hspace="20"/>
 <br/>

 ## Hi!
-I'm a Sophomore at Clemson University with an interest in cybersecurity!
+I'm a Junior at Clemson University with an interest in cybersecurity!
 - 🔭 I'm a Computer Information Systems Major
 - 🌱 My minor is in cybersecurity
 - 🤔 I'm currently doing research on Self-Sovereign Identities in Healthcare